opchaves/qeivau/README.md

 ### TODO

-- [ ] Don't list commands when running the CLI
 - [ ] Add a command to allow pushing items to a list.
   - `ladd <key> <item>`: Add an item to the list stored at `<key>`.
 - [ ] Add a command to allow removing items from a list